-Weaving with a Large Loom
+Weaving with a Homemade Popsicle Stick Loom

+We have a large weaving loom we use at home.
+I always leave a basket of fabric and ribbons nearby as an invitation to the kids to weave.
 Having this large loom inspired me to create some similar looms for the kids to weave with, but that were small and easy to manage individually.

 After some trial and error, I found what worked best was hot gluing four popsicle sticks together into a square.
 I then cut one long piece of sting and wrapped it around the sticks, creating a mini-loom.
 After I had adjusted the lines of string along the sides just how I liked them, I added a drop of glue on the string where it wrapped around the popsicle sticks to help hold it in place.

 I cut up some shorter pieces of fabric, ribbon and yarn and placed them into a bowl next to the little looms for the kids to use.

 It’s been so fun watching the kids quietly interact with the looms.
 I can hear Lucy talking to herself as she adds some ribbon to her creation, “over, under, over, under…”.